-Each series of the notes will be issued as a series of junior subordinated notes under an Indenture dated as of October 4, 2004, as amended and supplemented by the Tenth Supplemental Indenture thereto, dated as of June 30, 2007, and as further amended and supplemented by the Twenty-Ninth Supplemental Indenture, to be dated the date of the closing of this offering (such indenture, as so amended and supplemented being referred to herein as the "Indenture"), among us, the Parent Guarantor and Wells Fargo Bank, National Association, as trustee (the "Trustee").
-The non-call 5 notes will initially be issued in the aggregate principal amount of \$million.
-With respect to the notes of each series, we may, at any time and without the consent of the holders of the notes of such series, issue additional notes of such series having the same ranking and the same interest rate, maturity and other terms as the notes of such series (except for the public offering price and issue date and the initial interest accrual date and initial interest payment date, if applicable).
-Any additional notes having such similar terms, together with the applicable series of notes offered hereby, will be fungible and constitute a single series of junior subordinated notes under the Indenture.
+The notes will be issued as a series of junior subordinated notes under an Indenture dated as of October 4, 2004, as amended and supplemented by the Tenth Supplemental Indenture thereto, dated as of June 30, 2007, and as further amended and supplemented by the Thirty-First Supplemental Indenture, to be dated the date of the closing of this offering (such indenture, as so amended and supplemented being referred to herein as the "Indenture"), among us, the Parent Guarantor and Wells Fargo Bank, National Association, as trustee (the "Trustee").
+The notes will initially be issued in the aggregate principal amount of \$million.
+We may, at any time and without the consent of the holders of the notes, issue additional notes having the same ranking and the same interest rate, maturity and other terms as the notes (except for the public offering price and issue date and the initial interest accrual date and initial interest payment date, if applicable); provided, however, that such additional notes must be fungible with the original notes for U.S. federal income tax purposes.
+Any additional notes having such similar terms, together with the notes offered hereby, will be fungible and constitute a single series of junior subordinated notes under the Indenture.

-Unless earlier redeemed, the entire principal amount of the non-call 5 notes will mature and become due and payable, together with any accrued and unpaid interest thereon, on , 20 , and the entire principal amount of the non-call 10 notes will mature and become due and payable, together with any accrued and unpaid interest thereon, on , 20 .
+Unless earlier redeemed, the entire principal amount of the notes will mature and become due and payable, together with any accrued and unpaid interest thereon, on 3000.
 The notes are not subject to any sinking fund provision.
 The notes are available for purchase in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.